New York State Wetlands Forum banner

 Fishman , Michael S.

-Michael Fishman is a certified Professional Wetland Scientist (PWS) and a Certified Wildlife Biologist (CWB) in charge of the Environmental Science sector of Stearns & Wheler, LLC, Environmental Engineers & Scientists, in Cazenovia, NY.
-Michael has 22 years of professional experience in the field of natural resources, including 17 years of wetlands-oriented work.
-He has worked on sites up to 25,000 acres in size in 25 states, and has worked in academia, state regulatory sector (NYSDEC), the non-profit sector, and in private consulting.
-His specialties include wetlands habitat restoration, creation, and management, environmental impact assessment, and rare, threatened & endangered species.
-He holds a Bachelor of Science in Natural Resources (concentrations in wildlife and aquatic sciences) from Cornell University, and is currently pursuing a Master of Science degree in Conservation Biology at the State University of New York College of Environmental Science and Forestry, studying habitat use of the endangered Indiana Bat (Myotis sodalis) in the Great Lakes Plain Ecoregion of New York State.
+Michael Fishman is a certified Professional Wetland Scientist (PWS) and Certified Wildlife Biologist (CWB®) in charge of Ecological Services for Barton & Loguidice, P.C., Engineers, Environmental Scientists, Planners, in Syracuse, NY.
+Michael has 25 years of professional experience in the fields of natural resources regulation, management, research, and consulting.
+He is a Qualified Indiana Bat Surveyor in NY and PA, holds an Endangered Species License and License to Collect and Possess bats and birds in NY, an Endangered Species License in PA, and a federal Migratory Bird Treaty Act Salvage Permit for collection and disposal of migratory and listed birds at wind energy facilities.
+His experience includes wetlands habitat restoration, creation, and management, environmental impact assessment, design of study protocols for wildlife surveys and vernal pool ecosystem functions, and rare, threatened & endangered species surveys, consultations, and permitting for a variety of listed plants and animals.
+He holds a Bachelor of Science degree in Natural Resources (concentrations in wildlife and aquatic sciences) from Cornell University, and will complete a Master of Science degree in Conservation Biology at the State University of New York College of Environmental Science and Forestry in 2012, studying landscape scale habitat metrics of the endangered Indiana Bat (Myotis sodalis) in Central New York.

 Frantz, Edward